kapadiaparth/examples/demo-webpage-thumbnail-generator/README.md

 # Webpage Thumbnail Generator

-This demo uses the Flex.io Javascript SDK to load the HTML contents of the webpage and output it as a PNG image.
+This demo uses the [Flex.io Javascript SDK](https://www.flex.io/docs/javascript-sdk/) to load the HTML contents of the webpage, reduce it in size to a thumbnail and output it as a PNG image.

 ## Overview

-Flex.io is the API for data feeds.
-In this demo, we'll take you through the steps necessary to create a serverless data feed which loads a webpage and outputs it as a PNG image.
+[Flex.io](http://Flex.io) is an API for moving, processing and integrating data in the cloud that helps developers build and deploy scalable data feeds with just a few lines of code.

 ## Demo